- Home

 What is Gravitational Potential Energy in Physics?

-Energy stored in an object due to its height above a chosen reference point in a gravitational field.
+Energy stored in an object due to its height above a reference point in a gravitational field: PE = mgh.

-Why is Gravitational Potential Energy important?
+What is the Gravitational Potential Energy formula?

 π§ͺ Interactive Playground